Upper Respiratory Tract Infection (URI)

 Treatment for a URI is based on whether a doctor suspects it is caused by a bacteria or virus.
 If the cause is a bacterial infection, antibiotics are used.
 If the cause is a viral infection, home treatment is used, such as getting extra rest and drinking plenty of liquids.

 Frequent hand-washing, especially during cold or flu season, can help prevent URIs.
 People should also try to avoid using their hands to wipe their eyes, nose, or mouth.
-Eating well, exercising, keeping stress levels low, and not smoking can also help.
+Avoiding smoking can also help.

 eMedicineHealth Medical Reference from Healthwise